 Deleting an account in QuickBooks Online that has transactions does not really delete the account, instead it marks it as inactive.
 Calxa will also mark this account as inactive on the next sync.

 If the account deleted is a Balance Sheet account, and it contains a balance, QuickBooks Online will create an automatic journal to keep your Balance Sheet in balance.
-Calxa cannot detect this journal on the next sync, however, meaning your Balance Sheet will not balance in Calxa, therefore do not delete balance sheet accounts that have an account balance.
+Calxa cannot detect this journal on the next sync, meaning your Balance Sheet will not balance in Calxa, therefore do not delete balance sheet accounts that have an account balance.

 During the initial import Calxa will setup account opening balances as obtained from the opening balances in QuickBooks Online.
 Future organisation syncs will not affect these balances so changes made to opening balances in QuickBooks Online will not be reflected in Calxa.
 For this reason do not adjust opening balances in QuickBooks Online - if changes are needed, they should be done via journal entry instead.